 Intex’s range features hot tubs with capacities stretching from 4-6 people, whilst MSpas can accommodate between 2-6.
 Both manufacturers have hot tubs with LED lights, though only MSpas use a noise suppressing pump to help the jets run a little quieter.

-Intex models have a slightly higher maximum temperature of 40℃ compared to MSpa’s 36℃.
+Intex models have the same maximum temperature of 40℃ as MSPA’s.

 You’ll also get a secure cover with any Intex or MSpa model, used to retain heat during storage, though MSpas include anti-icing systems to prevent the water from freezing in the winter.
 We actually think these brands are equal; despite MSpa’s slightly lower max temp!